devkishor8007/deploy-express/README.md

 # deploy-express
 under construction

+## configuration
+    - make a directory .env and copy the .env.example

 ## deploy on Digital Ocean(Ubuntu)
 - Step start after you create the projects on digital ocean then these step might be helpful.
 - Step 1: Set Up a Node.js Application on Digital Ocean